 The Hubbard Center offers students the chance to gain leadership experience around campus.
-Students are employed as Coquillette Peer Consultants.
-Consultants work to identify students that are interested in pursuing engagement activities like study abroad and internships.
-Consultants are responsible for raising awareness for those students who aren’t aware of the many opportunities available.
+Students are employed as Coquillette Peer Consultants and work to identify others who are interested in studying abroad, finding an internship, or pursuing any other kind of engaging learning experience.
+Consultants are responsible for raising awareness for students who aren’t aware of the many opportunities available.

 Undergraduate research is an incredible opportunity for students to explore the process of inquiry, methodology, and discovery.
 On top of the personal benefits, experience in research is considered an asset to both graduate schools and employers.
 At DePauw, research extends beyond the laboratory and into several disciplines, and every student that chooses to engage in research is assisted by a faculty mentor.
 Students may opt to pursue their own work or work on a team.

 Student Conferences: Research is an awesome experience, and many students want to share their hard work.
-DePauw connects students to conferences where they can learn about other undergraduate research, as well as share their own.
+DePauw connects students to conferences at which they can learn about other undergraduate research as well as share their own.
 Below are the student conferences available:

 - National Conferences of Undergraduate Research